jonathanpberger/design-testing-leanux/deck20mins.md

 ???

-So what's the design equivalent?
+.f1[So what's the design equivalent?]

 ---
 class: center, middle